NapAndGrit/avrdude-rpi/README.md

 Instructions:
 -------------

-Clone the repo to the users homedir, rename the original avrdude to avrdude-original, symlink the autoreset file from your /usr/bin directory and symlink avrdude-autoreset to become avrdude.
+Clone the repo to the users homedir, rename the original avrdude to avrdude-original, symlink the autoreset files from your /usr/bin directory and symlink avrdude-autoreset to become avrdude.

     git clone https://github.com/pb66/avrdude-rpi.git ~/avrdude-rpi
     sudo mv /usr/bin/avrdude /usr/bin/avrdude-original
-    sudo ln -s ~/avrdude-rpi/autoreset /usr/bin
+    sudo ln ~/avrdude-rpi/autoreset /usr/bin
+    sudo ln ~/avrdude-rpi/avrdude-autoreset /usr/bin
-    sudo ln -s ~/avrdude-rpi/avrdude-autoreset /usr/bin/avrdude
+    sudo ln -s /usr/bin/avrdude-autoreset /usr/bin/avrdude

 Modify the autoreset script to use the pin that you wired up to the reset pin.
 See the line in autoreset where we do "pin = 4" and change the 4 to your gpio pin number.
 (RFM2Pi boards use gpio 4)